ConstantinT/jAEk/README.md

 ## Requirements

 jÄk is written in python (version 3) and it is based on [PyQT5](https://riverbankcomputing.com/software/pyqt/intro) (version 5.3 - 5.4).
 To store data, jÄk uses mongodb via the [pymongo](https://api.mongodb.org/python/current/) 3.x.x bindings.
-Please, install the required packaged using pip, the packages manager of your distribution, or follow the documentation.
+Please, install the required packaged using pip, the packages manager of your distribution, or follow the documentation. jÄk also requires [cython](http://cython.org/).

 ## Running jÄk